MBrouns/Zipfs-Law-and-city-development/docs/formalization.md

 IT will be attracted to areas with higher % IT workers Quartary sector will attempt to spread evenly according to population Jobless do not care

+## Resistance to moving
+Determined by amount of time spent since last move:

+starts at 1 for 0 years
+Dips to 0.25 for 7 years
+Slowly increases again to 1 for 50 years

+Determined by age:

+Determined by children: